 Bhutan is just a tiny country all about Buddhism, Peace, religion, environment conservation and most importantly focusing on happiness.
-This is sound great, right?
-Here I want to Share some interesting and quirky facts about Bhutan.
+This sound great, right?
+Here I want to share some interesting and quirky facts about Bhutan.

-- Bhutan is very tiny country located between eastern Himalayas with the total area covering 38,394 km² whose capital city is Thimphu.
+- Bhutan is a very tiny country located between the eastern Himalayas with a total area covering 38,394 km² whose capital city is Thimphu.

 - Bhutan is known as the country of “Gross National Happiness (GNH)”.
-This country measures the growth on the basis of happiness of the people instead of economic growth.
-The GNH measured on the basis of four Pillars- sustainable development, environmental protection, cultural protection and good governance.
+This country measures growth on the basis of the happiness of the people instead of economic growth.
+The GNH is measured on the basis of four Pillars- sustainable development, environmental protection, cultural protection, and good governance.

-- It is known as “land of thunder dragons” because of violent storms.
+- It is known as the “land of thunder dragons” because of violent storms.

 - Bhutan is also known as the Last Shangri La” because of the pristine and beautiful environment and the ethereal sights on offer.